Europa im Kleinen

 “The est brings together three themes that I am very excited about.
 One is boarding schools as a holistic school type that shapes every facet of an individual’s life.
 Another is the preservation of historical monuments and new construction.
 The third is the European idea, which stands for freedom, diversity, the beauty of our various cultures, and our shared roots.
 I see great opportunities in bringing these three themes together within a single organisation and creating something sustainable.”

-Dr Arnulf Conradi (Honorary Board Member)
+Dr. Arnulf Conradi (Honorary Member)

 A vibrant Europe